rakeshr1k9/techstile_api/README.md

 # techstile_api
-api for the techstile app
+In this project, we maintain the code for the api for the techstile app